PHONICS AND READING

 This love of reading is developed as children move into Reception and the formal teaching of phonics starts with the RWI programme in a systematic, rigorous and consistent way.
 The curriculum in EYFS is underpinned by a play-based approach and access to all areas of learning within print-rich indoor and outdoor classrooms.

-From Year 2 upwards the school uses the Oxford Reading Tree as our main reading scheme which is supplemented with real books matched to each book band.
 In KS2 children follow a whole class reading approach which allows the children’s comprehension skills to be deepened further.
 Using a wide range of texts and genres, linked to topics where appropriate to widen children’s knowledge further and maximise links in learning, children are taught to understand and interrogate texts.
+Reading fluency, comprehension and vocabulary are developed further through the use of Reading Plus.

 Our parents, as partners, are expected to read at home every night with their child and this is rewarded and celebrated in school through our Reading Rainbow Reward Scheme.